-Once your browser loads Gazelle's condition calculator, it's time to clean your phone and check for liquid damage to ensure an accurate inspection.
+Before you try out Gazelle's condition calculator, it's time to clean your iPhone and check for water and cosmetic damage to ensure an accurate inspection.

 First, remove any screen protectors, skins, or cases from the iPhone body.
 Apply a small amount of cleaner to the microfiber cloth and gently buff the screen and casing until they look as "like-new" as possible.
 Be careful to avoid the headphone jack and charge port while cleaning with liquids.